-In the case of test pieces, such as a face of a concrete cube or cylinder, sawn block or core, to which a cylinder of stainless steel (6.2.1.2) or glass (6.2.2) is to be attached in a watertight manner, the values (d) in Table D.2 are the diameters of the cylinder.
-Therefore in order to make use of the values in the table, given the practical problems of attaching a cylinder of stainless steel or glass to a concrete surface, cylinders to the diameters in the table should be attached to surfaces of larger diameter.
+In the case of test pieces, such as a face of a concrete cube or cylinder, sawn block or core, to which a cylinder of stainless steel (6.2.1.2) or glass (6.2.2) is to be attached in a water-tight manner, the values (d) in Table D.2 are the diameters of the cylinder.
+Therefore to make use of the values in the table, given the practical problems of attaching a cylinder of stainless steel or glass to a concrete surface, cylinders to the diameters in the table should be attached to surfaces of larger diameter.

 NOTE To minimise any errors due to the curvature of the surface of a test piece e.g. a concrete core sampled from a pipe, the ratio of pipe diameter DN/ID to cylinder diameter should be greater than 3.
+As a consequence, sawn or cored test pieces from pipes of DN < 555 mm (3 x 185) can not be tested with this test arrangement.